 If you'd like to make payment via bank transfer in your own currency without any fees at all, we will help you with this option.

 We'll get everything to you at least 30 days before your trip.
-Some documents, like the Optional Activities guide, we'll send to you as soon as you book.
 If there's anything extra or special you need at any time, just let us know and we'd be happy to help.